CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 and has extensive [documentation](https://theiagen.notion.site/TheiaProk-Workflow-Series-cc66a9dc42a144a789990935465bc9ff).

 In this exercise, the pipeline will run on the [Terra](https://terra.bio/) platform, however the pipeline is known to work on other cloud platforms as well as via the command line using [miniWDL](https://miniwdl.readthedocs.io/en/latest/getting_started.html).
+We will use the Illumina_PE flavor of this pipeline, as the data used in this workshop is exclusively paired end Illumina data.

-Briefly, the `assemble_denovo` pipeline consists of the following steps:
+Briefly, the `TheiaProk_Illumina_PE_PHB` pipeline consists of the following steps:
 1. Input read screening (ensures the quantity of sequence data is sufficient to undertake genomic analysis)
 2. Read QC and trimming
 3. *de novo* assembly via Shovill